 Peace of Mind.
 Acceptance.
 Embracing that which does not last.
 Understanding that Nothing is Everything.
 Zen Buddhism is a Way of Life.

-This exclusive stay within the Zen temple of Koun-ji, known for its exquisite Japanese pond garden with the back drop of Higashiyama mountain, brings the heart and soul of Japanese culture to guests.
+This exclusive stay within the Zen temple of Kaihou-ji, known for its unique fucha hand-made monk food, brings the heart and soul of Japanese culture to guests.
 By staying at this Zen temple that is normally closed to the public, guests will feel in their hearts and souls what it is like to accept and embrace the Zen way of life.
 A powerful, unique, and unforgettable experience.

 Rediscover yourself through the special cultural experience of tradition in a Zen temple with monks.
-The unparalleled experience of Zen, that includes Zazen meditation, chanting of sutras, and hand-made monk cuisine, also gives one a better insight and understanding to Japanese values, cultures, and history.
+The unparalleled experience of Zen, that includes Zazen meditation, chanting of sutras, and the tea ceremony, also gives one a better insight and understanding to Japanese values, cultures, and history.

 In addition, guests are helping, through their financial contributions, to preserve cultural properties and to ensure that the profound culture of Zen Buddhism is both preserved as well as passed on to future generations.